As the amount of ad-supported video content has expanded,

 This paper focuses on the role and effectiveness of premium multi-screen video - the professionally produced content of multi-screen Television and Cinema.
 We outline the important roles these media play in the new video agnostic landscape and explore how they “measure up” on the fundamental elements of a video ad platform.
 Here are a few highlights:

-- Campaigns using reach-driving TV are 29% more likely to report large business effects vs. those that do not.
+- Campaigns using reach-driving TV are 29% more likely to report large business effects vs. those that did not.

 - 85% of purchases are based on emotional attachment.

-- In a recent study, ad-supported TV accounted for nearly 70% of top 10 trending Twitter topics during Primetime.
+- In a recent study, ad-supported TV accounted for nearly 84% of top 10 trending Twitter topics during primetime.